 So many years ago, in a far, far land of fire and hot molten asphalt known simply as Yuma, AZ, I learned one very important lessons.
 The lesson I learned that hot and smoldering day in Yuma was one taught to me by my great uncle while I was a young lad awaiting my parents return in his business office.

 “So Brian, in this life you gotta know people, and I mean really get to know them, as it helps you learn their strengths and weaknesses and how good and honest they are.
 It's like gardening...”says my uncle Harold as he picks up a watering can.
+“Oh?”
+I say, only half paying attention as I was only 5 at the time and just glad to be in air conditioning.

 “Yes, it's like gardening...
 You have to know your plants in order to know how much water they need, or if they like it in the shade, or need special food.
 This is important as you want to see your plants grow and thrive.
 Like this plant here I've watered every day for the last decade without fail...” he says proudly as he pours water onto plant.